 Your pin’s image will be what catches the user’s eye, but the description adds a lot of context.
 It really explains to users what the pin is and why they should click, so it can make all the difference.

 When it comes to Pinterest, it’s better to offer explanations as to why your product is valuable, instead of just stating what the product is.

 Let’s look at an example.
-The Promoted Pin below from Society6 tells users they have “TONS of throw pillows to choose from.”
-Okay.
+The Pinterest ad below from Society6 tells users they have “TONS of throw pillows to choose from.”
+OK.
 Are they great quality?
 Quirky styles?
 Essential to me having that Pinterest-worthy living room?
 This ad doesn’t really make me want to click, even if I’d searched for throw pillows.

 3. Skip the hashtags

 Pinterest is already essentially a giant search engine, so hashtags don’t really have a place, even on organic pins.
 Users won’t be overwhelmingly tempted to click on hashtags to take them to a new topic, when they’ve likely already searched to get where they want.

 Skip the hashtags in your image description and use that valuable copy space for something that will better serve you instead.

 If you’ve run PPC campaigns before on any platform, you know how important the landing page is.
 You should be sending users directly to the content that they’re expecting to see after they click on your pin—don’t send them to your home page, or to a random lead offer or email subscriber page.

 Instead, send them directly to the pages of the products or content you’re promoting.
 If you don’t, they’ll get frustrated and click away, even if they were interested in buying before.
 This will lower the chance of them clicking on your ads again, so you don’t want to blow your opportunity.